 In 1848 George Norton was short of money.
 Many years previously Norton had set up a Trust Fund for Caroline Norton and his sons.
 He needed permission to get access to this money and offered George a deal.
 This involved a deed of separation and paying Caroline £600 a year in return for him to be allowed to draw money from the Trust Fund.

-Partly as a result of her efforts, Parliament in 1857 passed the Marriage and Divorce Act.
-This allowed divorce through the law courts, instead of the slow and expensive business of a Private Act of Parliament.
-Four of the causes in the act were based on Caroline Norton's experiences as a married woman.
+Four of the causes in the new act were based on Caroline Norton's experiences as a married woman.
 (Clause 21) A wife deserted by her husband might be protected if the possession of her earnings from any claim of her husband upon them.
 (Clause 24) The courts were able to direct payment of separate maintenance to a wife or to her trustee.
 (Clause 25) A wife was able to inherit and bequeath property like a single woman.
 (Clause 26) A wife separated from her husband was given the power of contract and suing, and being sued, in any civil proceeding.
-(51)
+(59)

 For over twenty-five years Caroline had been a close friend of Sir William Stirling-Maxwell.
 However, George Norton refused to give his wife a divorce and so was prevented from living with him.
 This situation changed when George died and in 1877 Caroline Norton, now aged 69, married Stirling-Maxwell.
 Unfortunately, Caroline died three months later.